bonfire-networks/bonfire-guix/README.md

 ### What is a Guix channel?

-A [channel](https://guix.gnu.org/manual/devel/en/guix.html#Channels) is roughly the Guix equivalent of the AUR or container registries.
+A [channel](https://guix.gnu.org/manual/devel/en/guix.html#Channels) is roughly the Guix equivalent of the AUR or Ubuntu's PPAs.
 It's a software repository providing Guix package and service definitions.

 ## Contributing